mattbierner/blog.mattbierner.com/_posts/2014-10-13-stupid-template-tricks-brainfuck-compile-time-evaluator.md

 using abc = char_string<'a', 'b', 'c'>;
 ```

-`std::integer_sequence` is pretty bare-bones list.
+`std::integer_sequence` is a pretty bare-bones list.
 It's useful for unpacks, but inconvenient for our purposes.
-So let's write some lisp style style `car` and `cdr` operations for `std::integer_sequence`.
+So let's write some lisp style `car` and `cdr` operations for `std::integer_sequence`.

 ``` cpp
 template <typename>